Last Updated on 19 October 2025 by LizzyBP

 Note: October 23rd is a public holiday in Hungary so shops, restaurants, public institutions will be closed.
 Most museums will be open though (the House of Terror Museum will be closed due to the memorial celebration).

-Thermal baths are open according to weeknd operating hours and pricing.
+Thermal baths are open according to weekend operating hours and pricing.

-Public trabsport services will be operating according to
+Public transport services will be operating according to

 Thermal baths are open according to Sunday opening hours and pricing on 23.
 October.